openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 RP can obtain `authorization_endpoint` of the Self-Issued OP to construct a request targeted to a particular application either by using the pre-agreed static configuration values, or by performing Dynamic Discovery as defined in (#dynamic-siop-metadata).

-## Dynamic Dyscovery of Self-Issued OpenID Provider Metadata {#dynamic-siop-metadata}
+## Dynamic Discovery of Self-Issued OpenID Provider Metadata {#dynamic-siop-metadata}

 As an alternative mechanism to the (#static-config), the RP can pre-obtain Self-Issued OP Discovery Metadata prior to the transaction, either using [@!OpenID.Discovery], or out-of-band mechanisms.